ytksailab-org/Ribo-seq_feat_assoc/README.md

 <h3>5.3 Split Reads by Length and Assign 5' End</h3>

-<p>Split reads by length and perform 5' assignment for read lengths of 27 to 31 nucleotides:</p>
+<p>The offset varies with different read lengths, for accurate calibration, it is essential to split the reads based on their lengths.
+Split reads by length and perform 5' assignment for read lengths of 27 to 31 nucleotides:</p>

 <pre><code>Rscript split_by_length.R /Your/work/path/smORFer_test/MiMB_ribosome_profiling/out/mapping/ /Your/work/path/smORFer_test/MiMB_ribosome_profiling/out/ 5prime 27-31</code></pre>